-The purpose of this study is to estimate the amount of yearly reserve contributions necessary to meet future expenditures for major replacements and repairs of the common area components of the Association without a special assessment.
+The purpose of this study is to estimate the amount of yearly reserve contributions necessary to meet future expenditures for major replacements and repairs of the Common Area and Commonly Maintained Property as those terms are defined in the Declaration of the Association without a special assessment.
 We reviewed the property subject of this investigation and considered the following:

-Local costs of material, equipment and labor combined in the cost factor,
+Local costs of material, equipment and labor combined in the cost factor.

-The current and future costs of replacement or repair for the common elements as detailed in the DETAIL REPORT BY CATEGORY,
+The current and future costs of replacement or repair for the Common Areas and Commonly Maintained Property as those terms are defined in the Declaration as detailed in the DETAIL REPORT BY CATEGORY.

-The cost of removal if required of the worn out components as part of the cost of replacement,
+The cost of removal if required of the worn out components as part of the cost of replacement.

-The anticipated effects of inflation on the amount to be reserved annually,
+The anticipated effects of inflation on the amount to be reserved annually.